barebaric/traefik-swarm/README.md

 ```

 Basic authentication is handled by Traefic, not by the registry, so there is not need to configure anything here.
-Just store the hostname, username and hashed password in Github secrets (or through environment variables in docker-compose file).
+Just store the hostname, username and hashed password in Github secrets (or set through environment variables in docker-compose file).

 **WARNING**: Hostname has to include port number!